You’re young, adventurous and fascinated by nature.

 The Hispanic Access Foundation offers paid internships for college students and college grads.
 Some 2017-18 HAF interns found placements in the National Wildlife Refuge System.

-Ashleyann Perez-Rivera, a HAF intern working with the Urban Wildlife Conservation Program, got a kick out of talking about wildlife with schoolkids in Falls Church, Virginia.
+Ashleyann Perez-Rivera, a former HAF intern with the Urban Wildlife Conservation Program before she joined the full-time staff, got a kick out of talking about wildlife with schoolkids in Falls Church, Virginia.